-D. Assistance for Victims: Rights & Options
+Assistance for Victims: Rights & Options

 Regardless of whether a victim elects to pursue a criminal complaint or whether the offense is to have occurred on or off campus, UCF will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights and options for reporting and resources.
-Rights and options are also available at www.shield.ucf.edu.
+Rights and options are also available at https://letsbeclear.ucf.edu/.